bostonou/bostonou.github.io/_posts/2015-10-13-print-goog-datetime-as-inst.markdown

 For a recent problem, I was working with `goog.DateTime` objects and needed to send them along in JSON, specifically as `#inst`.

-The [docs for `goog.DateTime`][goog-docs] say they can be used interchangeably with native js `Date` objects, but a quick check shows that cljs doesn't automatically do what I want:
+The [docs for `goog.DateTime`][goog-docs] say we can use them interchangeably with native js `Date` objects, but a quick check shows that cljs doesn't automatically do what we want:

 {% highlight clojure %}
 cljs.user=> (pr-str (js/Date.
 "October 13, 2015"))